 This is a curated recommended read and watch list for scalable data processing.
 It is primarily aimed towards software architects and developers, but there is material also for people in leadership position as well as data scientists, in particular in the first section.
 The content has been chosen with a bias towards material that conveys a good understanding of the field as a whole and is relevant for building practical applications.

-If you wish to discuss the contents or report any broken links, please do so on the announcement post on Google+ or via email to email@example.com.
+If you wish to discuss the contents or report any broken links, please do so via email to email@example.com.
 Also feel free to send any material you really think should be in here.

 The big picture

 End to end

 Data pipelines from zero to solid.
 End to end overview of how to build a data platform, including data ingestion, data pipelines, and serving computational results.